VertexWiseR system requirements installation

-Helps the user verify if VertexWisrR's system requirements are present and install them ('Miniconda', 'BrainStat' toolbox and libraries).
+Helps the user verify if VertexWisrR's system requirements are present and install them (a suitable 'Python' or 'Miniconda' environment, 'BrainStat' toolbox and libraries).
 If they are installed already, nothing will be overwritten.

 Arguments